oxcsml/epimap/docs/about.md

 weight: 3
 ---

+This website is best viewed on a large screen device (at least 1100 pixels across).
+The map itself without surrounding text can be viewed
+<a href="{{'/map.html' | prepend: site.baseurl}}">here</a>.

+This website is constructed using Jekyll and D3.
-The theme for this website is adapted from [http://github.com/lawrennd/proceedings](http://github.com/lawrennd/proceedings)
+The Jekyll theme for this website is adapted from [http://github.com/lawrennd/proceedings](http://github.com/lawrennd/proceedings)